 Step Two: Rest

 Fortunately for us, our body knows how to acclimatize to new and difficult conditions.
-When symptoms appear, take rest to give your body time to produce red blood cells necessary for the transport of oxygen.
+When symptoms appear, take rest and give your body time to produce red blood cells which are necessary for the transport of oxygen.
 Set up a tart at your own pace without rushing your body; then wait between 12h and 3 days.

 After this time, you have two possibilities: either the symptoms persist, in which case you will have to descend, or they have gone away and you will be able to continue the ascent carefully.
 For the second hypothesis, think of the system of levels of 500m per day!